 KSSB is committed to involving more parents in our school’s governance and decision-making.
 A great way for parents to get involved is to get involved in the KSSB Advisory Board.
 If you would like more information, please contact Jon Harding: 913-305-3000 or firstname.lastname@example.org.

 Safety is our #1 priority, and as we move from heavy snows to tornado season, we are preparing staff and students by conducting regular tornado drills.
 KSSB has a FEMA approved tornado shelter on-campus that accommodates all KSSB students and staff as well as Head Start students and staff.

 KSSB sponsored two Regional Braille Challenge events again this year.
 A snowstorm hit during the KC event, but it did not dampen the enthusiasm of our scholars.
 Our Wichita-area (Derby) event last weekend was bigger (and better) than ever.
 Thank you to our Braille Challenge planning committee for making these two events special for students across the state who are working to improve their braille skills.
 Be sure to check out the pictures on all of our social media platforms.

 Our after-school Tech Club is building on the coding skills they are learning in their technology class.
-This YouTube video shows one of our students celebrating his successful coding as he watches a drone fly in the KSSB library. https://youtu.be/YB57xL1swyA
+The students in the Tech celebrate success flying a drone in the KSSB library.

 Middle school/High school English has been working on reading comprehension skills and reading strategies.
 The high school class has begun to read the book “Gathering Blue” by Lois Lowry and is the second in the series that starts with “The Giver”.
 The main character is looked down upon because of a limb deformity and she has to learn to survive on her own.
 Students are making connections, predictions, and inferences as they read the book.